Six Hair Resolutions You Are Sure to Keep

 Be regular with haircuts

-Depending on the length, it’s best to get a trim or full haircut every four to eight weeks.
+Depending on the length, it’s best to get a trim or full haircut every four-to-six weeks.
 Waiting longer between cuts can make hair look frumpy, frayed, and fuzzy from split ends, while the original cut loses its style and intended shape.

 Shampoo and condition correctly